bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

   and the row contains a mix of normal text, math text, and display math, the row height is not big enough to hold the math text; the visual effect of this is that the top part of the math text of the lower row touches the bottom part of the text of the upper row.
-  For this reason the "lines" fence is implemented using the "startlines" command.
+If it is set to 'l" then this problem goes away.

 - The 'start-stop-formula" command pair is not a complete replacement of a "displaymath" of LATEX, because it places visible whitespaces before and after the formula.
 It does